Seafair Triathlon Info

 Triathlon Course Information

-Swim Course – Counter-clockwise swim through Andrew’s Cove (1 lap for sprint, 2 laps for olympic) at the north side of Seward Park.
+Swim Course – Counter-clockwise swim through Andrew’s Cove (1 full triangular lap for sprint, 1 smaller triangular lap for super sprint) at the north side of Seward Park.
 The cove is protected from wind and boats.
 There will be lifeguards onsite if a rest is needed or to help you safely finish the swim

-Bike Course – Participants will ride north along Lake Washington Blvd until the turn-around point (McGilvra for sprint, Madison Park for olympic) where athletes will ride south back to Seward Park on Lake Washington Blvd.
-Olympic distance athletes will have an out/back portion on Seward Park Ave as well before returning to the transition zone.
+Bike Course – Participants will ride north along Lake Washington Blvd until the turn-around point (Madison Park for sprint, McGilvra for olympic) where athletes will ride south back to Seward Park on Lake Washington Blvd.
 All roads are 100% closed to traffic and monitored by Seattle PD.
 Enjoy the breathtaking views of Lake Washington, Bellevue skyline and Mt.
 Rainier on your ride.

-Run Course – Either one loop (sprint) or two loop (olympic) course through the paved running trails surrounding Seward Park.
+Run Course – All participants will complete one loop, north to south along the paved running trails and roadways within Seward Park.
 An on-course water station will be located at the beginning of the run discipline and at the halfway point of the loop course.

 Parking is not permitted at Seward Park for the Expo or the Triathlon.
 Participants may park in the surrounding neighborhoods.
 Please be respectful of the residents who share their neighborhood with us and abide by all parking restrictions, keeping noise to a minimum.
 There will be a “Drop Off – Load/Unload Zone” on Juneau St. directly in front of the park entrance. *Please note: Lake Washington Blvd. closes to traffic at 6 a.m.
 To access the park via car or on foot please use Juneau St. Do not leave your car on Juneau for any period of time or you will be at risk of being towed by Seattle PD.